Can CBD Treat IBS Symptoms?

 Hemp-Derived Cannabinoids and IBS Relief

-Cannabichromene (CBC) is another overlooked cannabinoid that plays vital roles in relief of irritable bowel syndrome symptoms.
+Cannabichromene (CBC) is another overlooked cannabinoid that plays vital roles in relief of IBS symptoms.
 Basically, it has an anti-inflammatory effect.
 In mice, it exhibits its anti-inflammatory properties in the gastrointestinal tract, indicating that it may be effective in the treatment of IBS.
 Its anti-inflammatory properties are not a result of interaction with cannabinoid receptors, indicating that CBC may be combined with cannabinoid receptor stimulants to produce even more potent anti-inflammatory effects.

 Patients who suffer from IBS treat their symptoms with various forms of natural medicinal marijuana and cannabis products.
 They do so because it offers them relief, controls flare-ups, and increases their quality of life.